Marvel Cave: Tours

-There are two different tours offered: The Traditional Tour and The Lantern Tour.
+There are two different tours offered: a Traditional Tour and a Lantern Tour.

 Traditional tours

 The first guided tours in the cave were in 1894 run by the Lynches.
 They lasted 8 hours and were by candle or lantern.
 Visitors climbed through the sink hole on a 100 ft ladder down to the top of the pile.
-Then you were instructed to slide down the pile to the bottom.
-You received a candle to guide your way.
-The tours included the Egyptian Room (now the Shoe Room), the Lakes Passage, and you saw formations such as the Great White Throne (now the Liberty Bell), and the Spring Room Sentinel (now just the Sentinel).
-After the Hershends started tours in 1950, they removed the wooden stairs, and added concrete stairs and paths through the cave.
+Guests were instructed to slide down the pile to the bottom, and were given a candle to guide their way.
+The tours included the Egyptian Room (now the Shoe Room), the Lakes Passage, and guests saw formations such as the Great White Throne (now the Liberty Bell), and the Spring Room Sentinel (now just the Sentinel).
+After the Herschends started tours in 1950, the wooden stairs were removed and replaced with concrete stairs and paths through the cave.
 Tours last for about an hour, and are limited to 45 people.

 Lantern tour

-In 2006, Marvel Cave started offering The Lantern Light Tour.
+In 2006, Marvel Cave started offering a Lantern Light Tour.
 In this tour the electric lights are turned off in the cave and lanterns are given to each member of the tour.
 Unlike the regular tours which are free, this tour costs $16.12, and is limited to 20 people.
 The tour has been extended into the Mammoth Room, making it the first tour to incorporate this room in more than fifty years.
 One is also able to see both the summer and fall sections if the Waterfall Room is not flooded.
 The tour lasts about an hour and a half.
 The guide focuses on the history and folklore of the cave and is able to explain more information about the cave due to the small group setting of the tour.